 How to Shop for Furniture at IKEA

-You can find a lot of information about their products, including dimensions, colors, prices and availability at your local store.
+You can find a lot of information about their products, including dimensions, colors, prices, and availability at your local store or online.
 This allows you to decide beforehand what you will be buying once you get there.
 If you show up without making plans, you can spend an eternity in their labyrinthine showrooms.

 Once inside, you can spend a lot of time just looking around without being bothered.
 The displays make it easy for customers to visualize using the products and almost everything that you see there is for sale within the store.

-Remember: IKEA provides reasonably priced attractive furniture for someone who is just starting out.
-It gives you a chance to explore your preferences, especially when you are not ready to invest in something of outstanding quality just yet.
+Remember: IKEA provides reasonably priced, attractive furniture.
+It gives you a chance to explore your preferences, especially when you are not ready to invest in something that will last for decades to come.